William Lewis (chess player)

-William Lewis (1787–1870) was an English chess player and author, best known for the Lewis Countergambit.
+William Lewis (1787–1870) was an English chess player and writer, best known for the Lewis Countergambit.
 He may have been the first player ever described as a Grandmaster of the game.

 Life and works

 Born in Birmingham, William Lewis moved as a young man to London where he worked for a merchant for a short period.
 He became a student of chess player Jacob Sarratt, but in later years he showed himself to be rather ungrateful towards his teacher.
 Although he considered Sarratt's Treatise on the Game of Chess (1808) a "poorly written book", in 1822 Lewis published a second edition of it three years after Sarratt's death in direct competition with Sarratt's own superior revision published posthumously in 1821 by Sarratt's poverty-stricken widow.
 In 1843, many players contributed to a fund to help the old widow, but Lewis' name is not on the list of subscribers.

 Around 1819 Lewis was the hidden player inside the Turk (a famous automaton), meeting all-comers successfully.
 He suggested to Johann Maelzel that Peter Unger Williams, a fellow ex-student of Sarratt, should be the next person to operate inside the machine.
 When P. U. Williams played a game against the Turk, Lewis recognised the old friend from his style of play (the operator could not see his opponents) and convinced Maelzel to reveal to Williams the secret of the Turk.
 Later, P. U. Williams himself took Lewis' place inside the machine.

 Lewis visited Paris along with Scottish player John Cochrane in 1821, where they played with Alexandre Deschapelles, receiving the advantage of pawn and move.
 He won the short match (+1 =2).

 Lewis' career as an author began at this time, and included translations of the works of Greco and Carrera, published in 1819 and 1822 respectively.

-He was the leading English player in the correspondence match between London and Edinburgh in 1824, won by the Scots (+2 –1 =2).
+He was the leading English player in the correspondence match between London and Edinburgh in 1824, won by the Scots (+2 −1 =2).
 Later, he published a book on the match with analysis of the games.
-In the period of 1834–36 he was also part of the Committee of the Westminster Chess Club, who played and lost (−2) the match by correspondence with the Paris Chess Club.
+In the period of 1834–1836 he was also part of the Committee of the Westminster Chess Club, who played and lost (−2) the match by correspondence with the Paris Chess Club.
 The other players were his students McDonnell and Walker, while the French line up included Boncourt, Alexandre, St. Amant and Chamouillet.
 When De La Bourdonnais visited England in 1825, Lewis played about 70 games with the French master.
-Seven of these games probably represented a match that Lewis lost (+2 -5).
+Seven of these games probably represented a match that Lewis lost (+2 −5).